Birds of Kauai Feature image

 Hawaiian Owl

-The Hawaiian owl, also known as the Pueo, is a species native to Hawaii.
-It has small ears that are often not visible on the body.
+The Hawaiian owl (Pueo) is also only found in Hawaii.
+It has small ears that are often not visible on its body.
 The Hawaiian owl has dark brown plumage with yellow and golden eyes.
 Owls can hunt even at night.

-This owl inhabits forests and grasslands across all of Hawaii’s islands.
-It makes its nests on the plains.
-The Pueo is integral to Hawaiian culture and adds natural beauty to the environment.
+This owl inhabits in forests and grasslands across all the Hawaiian islands.
+It makes its nests on plain grounds.
+The Pueo is integral part of Hawaiian culture and adds natural beauty to this environment.

 Common NameThe Pueo